-Learn about the healthy lifestyle choices can help ease joint pain and keep OA from getting worse.
+Learn about healthy lifestyle choices that can help ease joint pain and keep OA from getting worse.

 Osteoarthritis (OA) was once considered a disorder in which joints simply wore out – the unavoidable result of a long and active life.
 But research has shown that OA is a complex process with many causes.
 It is not an inevitable part of aging experts say, but rather the result of a combination of factors, many of which can be modified or prevented.
 Here are doctor recommendations to reduce the risk of OA or delay its onset.